• Skip to content

 With empowerment comes responsibility.
 Employees should feel empowered to make decisions – with predetermined boundaries and spending limits.

-Allow church employees to have the flexibility to move quickly on those things that slow the work process or impacts the customer (employee, volunteer, or member) experience.
+Allow church employees to have the flexibility to move quickly on those things that slow the work process or impact the customer (employee, volunteer, or member) experience.

 Allow front-line managers to make process and spending decisions – up to a certain dollar amount.